jeanettephung/cse134b/public/readme-hw4.md

 /** W3C VALIDATION **/
 HTML page validates with no errors.
-The CSS (dom.css) validates with no errors and 24 warnings.
-The errors can be ignored because they are vendor-specific prefixes that are not part of W3C but are useful in getting specific browser to support a property.
+The CSS (dom.css) validates with 1 errors and 19 warnings.
+The errors/warnings can be ignored because they are vendor-specific prefixes that are not part of W3C but are useful in getting specific browser(s) to support a property.

 /** COMPARING PERFORMANCE ON ANDROID **/
 Testing was done with an android phone, Alcatel_4060A,  and results were collected through Chrome's DevTool.